rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 - Sailfish OS OpenRepos
 - F-Droid

-Go the the appropriate store and install the KDE Connect application on your phone.
+Go to the appropriate store for your phone and install the KDE Connect application on your phone.

 !!!
 Note
     On IOS you will be notified that KDE Connect is installed using a program called `TestFlight` that Apple uses for experimental Applications.

 Open the KDE Connect application on your phone and follow the instructions for connecting to GSConnect.

-From the GSConnect Settings dialog you will see all devices that have connected and their status:
+From the GSConnect Settings dialog you will see all devices that have ever connected and their status:

 ![screenshot](img/GSConnect2.resized.png)